 Tip 2: If you have some bulk at the waist you can often minimize it by strategically placing a snugly wrapped hip scarf over the waist and hips or with a skirt (especially if the skirt is tucked in one of the fun ways shown on our skirt tucking page).

-Quickest sewing method for busy dancers to more permanently shorten salawar or skirts!
+Quickest sewing method for busy dancers to more permanently shorten pantaloons or skirts!

 Supplies: